Skip to main content

 • Does the name of the payer match the customer name in the address database?

-• Is the IBAN used in the transfer stored in the customer's address master record?
+• Is the IBAN used in the wire transfer stored in the customer's address master data?

 • Does the payment description include a unique c-entron invoice number?

-• Does the amount transferred match the amount on a single invoice exactly (not a combined or partial payment)?
+• Does the amount transferred correspond exactly to a single invoice (not a consolidated or partial payment)?

 👉 Only when all criteria are clearly met does FinAPI automatically match the incoming payment to the corresponding invoice.